couchbaselabs/ToDoLite-Android/tutorial.md

 If you logged into the app with Facebook then the access token should be saved to the SharedPreferences and we can retrieve it using the `preferences.getLastReceivedFbAccessToken()` method.

-- rename the `startReplications` method to take the Facebook access token as argument `startReplicationsWithFacebook(String accessToken)`
+- Rename the `startReplications` method to take the Facebook access token as argument `startReplicationsWithFacebook(String accessToken)`.
-- refactor the method to use the access token to instantiate a new `authenticator` of type Authenticator
+- Refactor the method to use the access token to instantiate a new `authenticator` of type Authenticator.
-- wire up the authenticator to the replications using the `setAuthenticator` method
+- Wire up the authenticator to the replications using the `setAuthenticator` method.
-- call the refactored method in the `onCreate` method
+- Call the refactored method in the `onCreate` method.

 Notice in LogCat that the documents are now syncing to Sync Gateway.